Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 The second scenario is the pre-training and fine-tuning framework, where a model is first pre-trained on the source domain and then fine-tuned on the downstream target domain.
-In this scenario, backdoor attacks are intended to manipulate pre-trained model weights, thus resulting in malicious prediction behavior of fine-tuned models on the target domain~\shortcite{abdali2024can,JiZJLW18,ShenJ0LCSFYW21}.
-The intuition behind backdoor attacks is that when the triggers (e.g., keywords) are activated on target samples, the fine-tuned model will predict pre-defined class labels~\shortcite{BadNets}.
-Specifically, backdoor attacks in pre-trained models satisfy the following conditions~\shortcite{RIPPLe,YaoLZZ19}.
+In this scenario, backdoor attacks are intended to manipulate pre-trained model weights, thus resulting in malicious prediction behavior of fine-tuned models on the target domain~\cite{JiZJLW18,ShenJ0LCSFYW21}.
+The intuition behind backdoor attacks is that when the triggers (e.g., keywords) are activated on target samples, the fine-tuned model will predict pre-defined class labels~\cite{BadNets}.
+Specifically, backdoor attacks in pre-trained models satisfy the following conditions~\cite{RIPPLe,YaoLZZ19}.
 (1) Only pre-trained model weights are manipulated, and the infection should be done on the target data through transfer learning.
 (2) With poisoned pre-trained models, fine-tuned models will behave normally on clean target data, but misclassify any sample with the trigger into a specific class.
 (3) The designed attacks should be unnoticeable from the viewpoint of the target learner, i.e., the attacker does not alter the fine-tuning process and the training data on the target domain.
-With these conditions in mind, BadNets~\shortcite{BadNets} directly uses a poisoned data set to adjust the parameters of pre-trained models.
-RIPPLe~\shortcite{RIPPLe} poisons the weights of pre-trained models using a bi-level optimization objective over both the poisoning and fine-tuning losses.
-However, it is noted~\shortcite{RIPPLe} that the fine-tuned models can mitigate the impact of backdoor attacks during the fine-tuning process on clean target samples.
-Thus, \shortciteA{YaoLZZ19} and \shortciteA{LiSLZMQ21} focus on poisoning only the lower layers of pre-trained models.
-Furthermore, \shortciteA{BadEdit} reformulate backdoor injection as a lightweight knowledge editing problem and adjust only a subset of model parameters (e.g., key-value pairs) with a minimal amount of poisoned data.
-Rather than manipulating pre-trained model weights, recent works explore backdoor attacks on large language models (LLMs) in the fine-tuning phase by inserting triggers into instructions~\shortcite{xu2024instructions,yan2024backdooring,ShuW0GXG23} or prompts~\shortcite{jiang2023forcing,ZhaoWLZF23,BadPrompt}.
-Besides, it is empirically observed~\shortcite{WanWSK23,bowen2024scaling} that larger LLMs are more susceptible to poisoning attacks than smaller ones.
-All these backdoor attacks above highlight security and ethical concerns in developing and deploying pre-trained models~\shortcite{hubinger2024sleeper}.
+With these conditions in mind, BadNets~\cite{BadNets} directly uses a poisoned data set to adjust the parameters of pre-trained models.
+RIPPLe~\cite{RIPPLe} poisons the weights of pre-trained models using a bi-level optimization objective over both the poisoning and fine-tuning losses.
+However, it is noticed~\cite{RIPPLe} that the fine-tuned models can mitigate the impact of backdoor attacks during the fine-tuning process on clean target samples.
+Thus, \citet{YaoLZZ19,LiSLZMQ21} focus on poisoning only the lower layers of pre-trained models.
+Furthermore, \citet{BadEdit} reformulate backdoor injection as a lightweight knowledge editing problem and adjusts only a subset of model parameters (e.g., key-value pairs) with a minimal amount of poisoned data.
+Rather than manipulating pre-trained model weights, recent works explore backdoor attacks on large language models (LLMs) in the fine-tuning phase by inserting triggers into instructions~\cite{xu2024instructions,yan2024backdooring,ShuW0GXG23} or prompts~\cite{jiang2023forcing,ZhaoWLZF23,BadPrompt}.
+Besides, it is empirically observed~\cite{WanWSK23,bowen2024scaling} that larger LLMs are more susceptible to poisoning attacks than smaller ones.
+All these backdoor attacks above highlight security and ethical concerns in developing and deploying pre-trained models~\cite{hubinger2024sleeper}.